 Using ultra-slow-motion, close-up cameras, researchers from Georgia Tech have just published an article showing, once and for all, just how fast slingshot spiders of Finca Las Piedras release their conical webs to trap prey.
 Turns out it is very fast indeed—about 10 times as fast as a cheetah's sprint!
 Congratulations Dr. Saad Bhamla and Dr. Symone Alexander on a fascinating study!

 Our newest butterfly publication is online

-Two of our recent Lepidoptera Research Assistants, Quin Baine and Gabriela Polo, led the research, which described the life stages and food plant of a butterfly species found at Finca Las Piedras.
+Two of our recent Lepidoptera Research Assistants, Quin Baine and Gabriela Polo, led the research, which describes the life stages and food plant of a butterfly species found at Finca Las Piedras.
 This is a novel host record for this species, and the first time anyone has described the caterpillars.
-Check it out!
+Read the study.

 Stay Updated on Our Work